 Landing in Salt Lake City, I found a taxi to the hotel.
-I was hungry by now but concerned about renting a car the following day, so I found a local Hertz online and booked a pickup for the next morning.
+I was hungry but concerned about renting a car the following day, so I found a local Hertz online and booked a pickup for morning.
 I was careful to get a vehicle with 4-wheel-drive, after having read about the remote location and extended time spent on a dirt road.
 I was generally uncertain about the terrain I was entering.
 At this point I felt as if I was going out into the unknown, and needed to be cautious.

 I spent the rest of the day wandering aimlessly around Salt Lake City.
 The air was clean and the sun was warm, it was 36 degrees but I could have been fine without a coat.
-It felt almost heavenly, the weather.
-New Jersey is cold and damp and it creeps into your bones, and we had just had a series of big snow storms.
+It felt heavenly, the weather.
+New Jersey is cold and damp; it creeps into your bones, and we just had a series of big snow storms.
 Everything felt different here, it was dry and clean and crisp and the light was so bright, it felt as if all the sounds of people and cars were somehow far away, even in close proximity.
 The city seemed to exist under a great openness.

 I woke up early, without an alarm.
 I showered and dressed, packed a few things: my camera, notebook, protein bars, the bright ultramarine blue hat i planned on wearing.
 I got breakfast and coffee and then walked to the Hertz rental location in the lobby of a Mariott a few blocks away.
-The Mariott was hosting some type of business convention and there were hordes of men and women dressed in classic business attire.
-When I walked in a presentation must have just ended, overwhelming flows of people all dressed to a certain standard, airs of importance and purpose, lanyards, cellphones, tones of voice that suggest the imparting of valuable information.
-I ended up finding the window for the Hertz rental and was helped by a man who was anticipating my arrival.
+The Mariott was hosting a business convention and there were large groups of men and women dressed in classic business attire; suits and cellphones, with lanyards for the event.
+When I walked in a presentation must have just ended, large flows of people having conversations in tones of voice that suggest the imparting of valuable information.
+I found a window-sized hole cut out in a wall with a sign for Hertz rental and met a man who was anticipating my arrival.

 In any case, after waiting in the lobby for the car to be ready, finally it was time to depart.
 I plugged my cellphone in with a car charger, set my directions on google maps and set off.
-I also had hand written directions incase I lost service.
+I also had hand-written directions incase I lost service.
 There’s about an hour of driving on some main highways, and even while there are visible mountains, it takes a little while before you start to get out into the grassy nothings.
-But then after a few exits, suddenly, at long last, there’s nothing but grasses and cows and mountains.
-Hundreds and hundreds of cows.
-At first they are in the distance, and black, and still, and I almost wasn’t sure if they were real.
-But eventually there are too many cows to leave any question.
-And they all have ear tags, yellow or white, so they are someone’s cows.
-They were crossing the roads, and eating grass and looking up at my car passing.
-But their life seemed good, and if this was cow-realm, then cows might be pretty high up on the spirit levels of animal life.
+After a few exits, suddenly, at last, there’s nothing but grasses and cows and mountains.
+Wide spaces, hundreds and hundreds of cows.
+At first they are in the distance, and black, and still; I almost wasn’t sure if they were real.
+But eventually there are too many cows to leave any question in the mind about their reality.
+And they all have ear tags, yellow or white, so they are marked as someone’s cows, not no one’s.
+They were crossing the roads, and eating grass and looking in the window of my car passing.
+Their lives seemed good, and if this was cow-realm, then cows might be pretty high up on the spirit levels of animal life.

-Then from another side a few younger men were dragging a dried out tree into the parking lot, friends of this man.
+Then from another side a few younger men were dragging a dried out tree by its roots into the parking lot, friends of this man.
 They were going to make a fire.
 I said I was going down to the jetty, and left them in the parking lot to make a fire.
 Walking down and onto the jetty I had the image of Smithson from his film, running on the jetty rocks.
 But it was different now.
 The desert had risen, and the rocks were not swirling in water but were caked in sand and salt.
-Walking along the rocks was a choice but not a necessity.
-Nonetheless there was a devastating beauty to the rocks in the earth, reaching out toward the water, and curling in on itself.
+The jetty reveals a changing ecosystem.
+Walking along the rocks was a choice but not a necessity, one could walk in the salt space between the rocks.
+There was nonetheless a devastating beauty to the line of rocks in the earth, reaching out toward the water, curling in on itself.

 There were other, stranger things.
-White wings of a bird that seemed to have been torn off a body, white bones exposed, a plank of wing-shaped wood that had been burning.
-Devasatated Angelisms.
+White wings of a bird that seemed to have been torn off a body, white bones exposed.
+A plank of wing-shaped wood that had been burning.
 And there were pieces of oranges, or tangerines.
 I walked to the center of the spiral and stood on a rock.
 The sun was so bright, and white.
 The Great Salt Lake was rising in mist and there was no clear horizon.